 Abstract: This paper examines the distributional impacts of carbon cap-and-trade programs, using the Regional Greenhouse Gas Initiative (RGGI) program in the U.S. northeastern states as a quasi-natural experiment.
 First, using power-plant level data from 2000 to 2019, we evaluate the indirect effects of the CO2 cap set by the RGGI on local air pollutants such as nitrogen oxides (NOx) and sulphur dioxide (SO2).
 Our empirical approach employs a difference-in-differences (DiD) strategy with heterogeneous treatment effects to preserve the differential impacts of the program across individual power plants.
 Next, based on the estimated plant-level pollution reductions from the DiD model, we investigate the differences in emissions across various locations, to identify the environmental justice (EJ) effects of the cap-and-trade program.
 Specifically, we feed the DiD results into a high-resolution intervention air pollution model (InMAP) to analyze the variations in pollution reduction amounts among different demographic groups across fine-grained areas (1 km x 1 km), aggregated to the census tract level.
 We find significant variation in how the program affects emissions across power plants, leading to uneven health benefits, with avoided deaths varying by regions.

-I have extensive experience teaching and assisting in both undergraduate and graduate-level economics courses.
-Notably, I have served as a course Instructor at the University of Calgary and have supported several graduate-level courses as a Teaching Assistant.
+I have extensive teaching experience in both undergraduate and graduate-level economics courses.
+I have served as a Course Instructor at the University of Calgary and have supported several graduate-level courses as a Teaching Assistant.

-Download a full version of my academic CV including education, work experience, grants, conferences, and skills:
+Download a full version of my academic CV below: